nhsuk/manage-vaccinations-in-schools/README.md

-# Manage vaccinations in schools – Prototype
+# Manage vaccinations in schools

-This is a service for recording children vaccinations with the NHS.
-This version is a prototype used for testing service designs and implementation technology.
+This is a service used within the NHS for managing and recording school-aged vaccinations.

 ## Environments